Politics in news nishikie

 Taiwan Expedition

-The Taiwan Expedition of 1874 was another by-product of the government's refusal in 1873 to subjugate Korea.
+The Taiwan Expedition of 1874 was another by-product of the government's refusal in 1873 to subjugate Chosen.
 For essentially the same reasons, the government declined to chastise Taiwan for the murder by some of its aborigines of over fifty shipwrecked Ryukyu (Okinawa) islanders.
-But in 1874, after the Saga Rebellion, Saigo Tsugumichi (1843-1902), Takamori's younger brother, took matters into his own hands and led a large imperial force to Taiwan to find and punish the tribal members.
+But in 1874, after the Saga Rebellion, Saigo Tsugumichi (1843-1902), Takamori's younger brother, took matters into his own hands and led a large imperial force to Taiwan to find and punish the responsible inhabitants.

 TNS 712